-The study was conducted on 100 clavicles (50 males, 50 females) recovered from the medicolegal autopsies conducted in the Mortuary of Department of Forensic Medicine and Toxicology, Gandhi Medical College, Bhopal.
+The study was conducted on 100 clavicles (50 males, 50 females) recovered from the medicolegal autopsies conducted the Mortuary of Department of Forensic Medicine Medical Toxicology, Gandhi Bhopal.
 Cases with known age and sex in between the age group of 25-60 years were taken for the study.
-Case below 25 years and above 60 years and with any chronic illness, metabolic disorders, congenital anomalies, bony deformities, fracture of clavicle in Road Traffic Accidents or by any other reason were excluded.
+Case below 25 years and above 60 years and with any chronic illness, congenital metabolic disorders, anomalies, bony deformities, fracture of clavicle in Road Traffic Accidents or by any other reason were excluded.
 After obtaining written informed consent, the thorax was opened and clavicle was recovered using routine standard autopsy technique.
 The gap was packed with cotton and body contour was restored.
 The clavicle then cleaned to remove maximum soft tissues.
 It was then tagged with a numbered plastic disc.
-These bones along with their plastic discs bearing the number were buried in the ground and left over for sufficient time (about 1 month), so that the bones were completely separated
+These bones along with their plastic discs bearing the number were buried in the ground and left over for sufficient time (about 1 month), so that the bones were completely separated from the soft tissue.
+It was then cleaned and dried at room temperature.
+Measurements were taken in the dry state.